 The solo-mute arrangement with a monitor bus is shown below:

 Here we have a number of tracks or busses (in orange).
 Each one has an output which feeds the master bus.
 In addition, each has PFL and AFL outputs; we have a choice of which to use.
 PFL/AFL from each track or bus are mixed.
 Then, whenever anything is set to AFL/PFL, the monitor out becomes just those AFL/PFL feeds; the rest of the time, the monitor out is fed from the master bus.

-In this scheme Solo has no effect other than to mute other non-soloed tracks; with solo (rather then listen), the monitor out is fed from the master bus.
+In this scheme Solo has no effect other than to mute other non-soloed tracks; with solo (rather than listen), the monitor out is fed from the master bus.

 Other solo options

-Edit > Preferences > Solo / Mute has some more solo options:
+Edit > Preferences > Monitoring has some more solo options:

 Solo-in-place mute cut

 When using solo-in-place (SiP), in other words when soloed tracks are being listened to on the master bus, this fader specifies the gain that will be applied to other tracks in order to mute them.
-Setting this level to -∞ dB will mean that other tracks will not be heard at all; setting to some higher value less than 0dB means that other non-soloed tracks will be h eard, just reduced in volume compared to the soloed tracks.
-Using a value larger than -∞ dB is sometimes called "Solo-In-Front" by other DAWs, because the listener has the sense that soloed material is "in front" of other material.
-In Ardour, this is not a distinct mode, but instead the mute cut control offers any level of "in-front-ness" that you might want to use.
+Setting this level to −∞ dB will mean that other tracks will not be heard at all; setting to some higher value less than 0dB means that other non-soloed tracks will be heard, just reduced in volume compared to the soloed tracks.
+Using a value larger than −∞ dB is sometimes called "Solo-In-Front" by other DAWs, because the listener has the sense that soloed material is "in front" of other material.
+In Ardour, this is not a distinct mode, but instead the mute cut control offers any level of "in-front-ness" that is desired.

 If this is enabled, only one track or bus will ever be soloed at once; soloing track B while track A is currently soloed will un-solo track A before soloing track B.